 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02"), as amended by various subsequently issued ASUs.
 The standard requires lessees to recognize an operating lease with a term greater than one year on their balance sheets as a right-of-use asset and corresponding lease liability, measured at the present value of the lease payments.
-The new standard will become effective for the Company on January 1, 2022.
-The Company expects to apply the modified retrospective approach as of the date of adoption such that prior periods will not be restated.
-The Company is evaluating the effect that adoption of the standard is expected to have on the Company's consolidated financial statements and related disclosures and will recognize a lease obligation and right of use asset for its existing operating leases with a lease term greater than one year upon adoption.
+Lessees are required to classify leases as either finance or operating leases.
+If the lease is effectively a financed-purchase by the lessee, it is classified as a financing lease, otherwise it is classified as an operating lease.
+This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
+In July 2018, the FASB also issued ASU 2018-11, Leases (Topic 842): Targeted Improvements ("ASU 2018-11"), which permits entities to continue applying legacy guidance in ASC 840, Leases, including its disclosure requirements, in the comparative periods presented in the year that the entity adopts the new leasing standard.
+The new standard will become effective for the Company on January 1, 2021.
+The Company will apply the transition method permitted by ASU 2018-11.
+The Company is evaluating the effect that adoption of the standard is expected to have on the Company's consolidated financial statements and related disclosures and will recognize a lease obligation and right of use asset for its existing operating leases upon adoption.
+The Company expects to take advantage of certain available expedients by electing the transition package of practical expedients permitted within ASU 2016-02, which allows the Company to not reassess previous accounting conclusions around whether arrangements are, or contain, leases, the classification of leases, and the treatment of initial direct costs.
+The Company also expects to make an accounting policy election to exclude leases with an initial term of twelve months or less from the balance sheet date.